The Athlete-Coach Partnership from a Coach and Psychologist Perspective – By Bill Sweetenham and Dr Bruce Lawrie (2021)

 - No drinking coffee on the deck.

 In other words, he expected coaches to be 100% engaged with the athlete, the thing unfolding in the pool, the nuance of all that moved and how that fit into the overall gain or otherwise of the athlete in partnership with the coach.
-Each session was followed by a coach get-together in which Sweetenham would challenge one coach to tell the rest all about his or her take on the season just undertaken.
+Each session was followed by a coach get-together in which Sweetenham would challenge one coach to tell the rest all about his or her take on the session just undertaken.
 He would then provide a view, including alternative ways of thinking and engaging.

 The following forms a part of a bigger body of work on the Athlete-Coach Partnership: